 Today’s article will be about the difference between Unheated and Heated Sapphires, how to identify whether a sapphire is heated or whether the sapphire is unheated, how each type has a different buyer in the marketplace, the different types of treatments in Sapphires today.

-Sapphires, which are the third hardest mineral on the Mohs scale of hardness, they are some of the most common gemstones, commonly worn in jewelry.
+Sapphires, which are the third hardest mineral on the Mohs scale of hardness, are some of the most common gemstones, commonly worn in jewelry.
 If you talk about unheated and heated Sapphires, then you will come to know that there is a big difference between both the Sapphire categories.
 The price also varies largely between the treated and untreated sapphires.
-The Natural Sapphire, also known as Untreated sapphire or Unheated Sapphire, are exceedingly trendy and are more of a “Investment type” due to no treatments being present in them.
+The Natural Sapphire, also known as Untreated sapphire or Unheated Sapphire, are exceedingly trendy and are more of an “Investment type” due to no treatments being present in them.

-This is true that gemstone market is flooded with the heat treated Sapphires but, it is not impossible to find Unheated Sapphire in the market.
+This is true that the gemstone market is flooded with heat-treated Sapphires but, it is not impossible to find Unheated Sapphire in the market.
 Unheated Sapphires are rare and expensive, but available.
-Our sources of Natural, Unheated Sapphires are Madagascar, Australia, Sri Lanka and Thailand.
+Our sources of Natural, Unheated Sapphires are Madagascar, Australia, Sri Lanka, and Thailand.

 Heat-treatment is a common practice to improve the clarity and enhance the color of Sapphire.
-A Sapphire is “Cooked” in furnaces to temperature between 500 and 1800 degrees Celsius, which is near to the melting point of Sapphire.
+A Sapphire is “Cooked” in furnaces to a temperature between 500 and 1800 degrees Celsius, which is near to the melting point of Sapphire.
 Some of the treated Sapphires, which are slightly heated, are not cheap.
 Good ones still cost upward at $ 3000 per carat.

 If you are wanting to Understand quality and color in Blue sapphires then here is a brilliant video that got us 50,000 views and counting so far.

 Here is a quick 3 step guide on identifying how to check to identify whether your sapphire is heated or unheated.